Wes0617/SecuroSurf/session_configuration_json_schema.md

 			"default": 30
 		},
 		"T2_heartbeat_sizes": {
-			"description": "T2 packets that should be allowed as they simply check whether the user is still online.", "type": "array",
+			"description": "T2 packets that should be always allowed as they simply check whether the user is still online.
+These should be provided automatically by the program.
+Only define this property if there is an actual reason to do it.", "type": "array",
 			"items": {
 				"type": "integer",